Joseph O'Doherty: 1916 Easter Rising

 O'Doherty was charged by the Irish Volunteers Executive to co-ordinate the Easter Rising in Derry, and to wait for the signal to begin the planned operation.
 But to his great dismay on Easter Sunday morning, the Sunday Independent newspaper published a last-minute countermanding order by the Volunteers Chief of Staff, Eoin MacNeill advising the Volunteers not to take part.
 Although the rising did take place in Dublin, the Derry Volunteers did not participate due to confusion over this countermanding order and a subsequent breakdown in communications with Dublin.

 The rising took place mainly in Dublin where it caused considerable damage.
 Although volunteer groups also took action in Kerry, Cork, Wexford, Kildare, Donegal, and Galway, a considerable section of the Volunteers did not participate – partly as a result of MacNeill's cancellation.

 A total of 3,430 men and 79 women were arrested.
-187 were tried under a series of court-martials, and 90 were sentenced to death.
+187 were tried under a series of courts-martial, and 90 were sentenced to death.
 14 of them including all seven signatories of the Proclamation and were executed by firing squad at Kilmainham Gaol between 3 and 12 May.
 The most prominent leader to escape execution was the Commandant of the 3rd Battalion, Éamon de Valera, partly because of his American birth.
 He subsequently became President of the Irish Republic.